pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-rbac-eks.hbs.md

     - `ISSUER-URL` is the Issuer URL you obtained while setting up the OIDC provider.
       For Auth0, it is only `AUTH0_DOMAIN`.

-3. Add a `kubernetes` section to the `app_config` section that Tanzu Application Platform GUI uses.
+3. Add a `kubernetes` section to the `app_config` section that Tanzu Developer Portal uses.
 This section must have an entry for each cluster that has resources to view.
    To do so, copy this YAML content into `tap-values.yaml`: